Henry Ware Lawton: Early life

 Lawton was born on March 17, 1843, in Maumee, Ohio.
 He was the son of millwright George W. Lawton and Catherine (née Daley) who had been married in December 1836.
 Henry had two brothers, George S. and Manley Chapin.

 In 1843, Lawton's father moved to Fort Wayne, Indiana, to work on a mill.
 The family followed him the same year.
 George went to California in 1850 to build shakers for the gold miners.
 He returned to Ft.
 Wayne later in 1853 and shortly after, on January 21, 1854, his wife Catherine died.
 She had been living with family members in or near Birmingham and Sandusky, Ohio, during George's absence.
 According to accounts given years later by Andrew J. Barney, a resident of the area and family friend, Henry attended public school in Florence Township, Ohio, from 1850 to 1854.
 Barney married the sister of Henry's mother in 1856 and for a time, Henry lived with the Barney family, and with his aunt, Marie Lawton, of Sandusky.
 He traveled with his father to Iowa and Missouri in 1857, returning to Fort Wayne in 1858.
 He enrolled at the Methodist Episcopal College in 1858 and was studying there when the American Civil War began.

 Civil War

 Lawton was among the first to respond to President Abraham Lincoln's call for three-month volunteers.
-He enlisted in Company E of the 9th Indiana Volunteers, and was mustered into service on April 24, 1861, as one of the four company sergeants.
+He enlisted in Company E of the 9th Indiana Infantry Regiment, and was mustered into service on April 24, 1861, as one of the four company sergeants.
 He saw action at Philippi, Laurel Hill, and Corrick's Ford, in what is now West Virginia.
 He was mustered out on July 29, 1861, and returned home.
 Colonel Sion S. Bass was then organizing the 30th Indiana Infantry, and Lawton re-enlisted.